Winter storm lashes East Coast with deep snow, high winds

 Caption

-Church caretaker Wilian Roberto Vasquez clears snow from the sidewalk around the church at the beginning of a major snow storm arrives, Saturday, Jan.
-29, 2022, in Somerville, Mass.
+A stranded motorist gets out to clear snow away from the tires in Providence, R.I., Saturday, Jan.
+29, 2022.
 A powerful nor'easter swept up the East Coast on Saturday, threatening to bury parts of 10 states under deep, furiously falling snow accompanied by coastal flooding and high winds that could cut power and leave people shivering in the cold weather expected to follow.
-(AP Photo/Josh Reynolds)
+(AP Photo/David Goldman)

+A stranded motorist gets out to clear snow away from the tires in Providence, R.I., Saturday, Jan.
+29, 2022.
+A powerful nor'easter swept up the East Coast on Saturday, threatening to bury parts of 10 states under deep, furiously falling snow accompanied by coastal flooding and high winds that could cut power and leave people shivering in the cold weather expected to follow.
+(AP Photo/David Goldman)

+Xavier Martinez scrapes snow off his windshield during a storm in Providence, R.I., Saturday, Jan.
+29, 2022.
+A powerful nor'easter swept up the East Coast on Saturday, threatening to bury parts of 10 states under deep, furiously falling snow accompanied by coastal flooding and high winds that could cut power and leave people shivering in the cold weather expected to follow.
+(AP Photo/David Goldman)

+Xavier Martinez scrapes snow off his windshield during a storm in Providence, R.I., Saturday, Jan.
+29, 2022.
+A powerful nor'easter swept up the East Coast on Saturday, threatening to bury parts of 10 states under deep, furiously falling snow accompanied by coastal flooding and high winds that could cut power and leave people shivering in the cold weather expected to follow.
+(AP Photo/David Goldman)